Bracelet to Langland Bay walk guide | Gower Peninsula

 Where to park

 Parking is available in the large pay and display car park at Bracelet Bay situated next to Castellamare restaurant.
-There’s two separate car parks here with room for 2220 cars so you should have trouble finding a space.
+There’s two separate car parks here with room for at least 100 cars so you should have trouble finding a space.
 Parking costs £1.50 for an hour up to £6 all day .

 The route

 From the large pay and display car park at Bracelet bay you’ll have terrific views over Bracelet bay towards Mumbles lighthouse.
-Resist the urge to head into Castellamare and grab a pizza and beer and follow the road away from the lighthouse past the neighbouring Limeslade bay towards Fortes Ice cream parlor .
+Resist the urge to head into Castellamare, and follow the road away from the lighthouse past the neighbouring Limeslade bay towards Fortes Ice cream parlour.

 Again resist the urge to grab an ice cream (there will be plenty of opportunities to do that later on) and join the coastal path which begins just past fortes Ice cream parlour.